 Overview: 3 common shower valve replacement problems

-If your bath or shower faucet drips, you can fix it with a few inexpensive replacement parts.
+If your bath or shower faucet drips, you can fix the old shower valve and faucet with a few inexpensive replacement parts.
 (If the spout and handles are worn, you can change them out, too.)
 But if it’s a new style you’re after or features like preset temperatures or anti-scald protection, it’s time for replacement.
-Installing a new shower faucet is a straightforward process of connecting the new valve to the old pipes.
+How to change shower fixtures and installing a new shower faucet is a straightforward process of connecting the new valve to the old pipes.
 Sometimes all you need are the manufacturer’s instructions and some basic plumbing know-how.
 But it isn’t that easy very often.
 This article will focus on three complications that installation manuals and plumbing books ignore.

 - There’s no access to the inside of the wall.

 - The old pipes are galvanized steel.